warunijaya/mimic-iv-los-prediction/README.md

 - LightGBM RMSE: 166.11
 - Neural Network RMSE: 205.94

 In this project,The highest RMSE value showed for Neural Network.
-For all the regression models predict RMSE values between 166-169 hours for patient length of stay.
+For all the other regression models predict RMSE values between 166-169 hours for patient length of stay.
 This means that, on average, all these models predictions are off by about 166-169 hours.

 ### Predictions vs Actual graphs